Nucleon decays into three leptons: contact contributions: Dimension-9 LEFT operator basis for nucleon triple-lepton decays

 For demonstration, we construct independent operators corresponding to the field configuration $\ell_{\tR x} \ell_{\tL y} \overline{\ell_{\tR z}} u_\tR u_\tR d_\tR$.
 Using the {\tt Basisgen} package for three lepton flavors, we find that there are 27 independent operators associated with this configuration.
 First, for the triple-quark configuration $u_\tR u_\tR d_\tR$, two independent structures can be formed: ${\cal N}_{uud}^{\tR\tR}$ and ${\cal N}_{uud}^{\tR\tR,\mu\nu}$.
 Second, the two lepton fields $\ell_{\tR x}$ and $\ell_{\tL y}$ combine into a unique bilinear of the form $(\overline{\ell_{\tR x}^\C}\gamma^\mu\ell_{\tL y})=-(\overline{\ell_{\tL y}^\C}\gamma^\mu\ell_{\tR x})$ due to chirality properties, while the conjugate lepton field $\overline{\ell_{\tR z}}$ forms a bilinear with the remaining unpaired quark field in either ${\cal N}_{uud}^{\tR\tR}$ or ${\cal N}_{uud}^{\tR\tR,\mu\nu}$.
 As a result, a unique operator $\mathcal{O}_{\ell\ell\bar{\ell},xyz}^{\tV\tL\tV\tR\tS\tR}=(\overline{\ell_{\tR x}^\C}\gamma_\mu\ell_{\tL y})(\overline{\ell_{\tR x}}\gamma^\mu{\cal N}_{uud}^{\tR\tR})$ is obtained after contracting all open Lorentz indices.
 This construction yields the correct total number of operators when accounting for the three flavors $x,y,z=e,\mu,\tau$.
 Operators involving the other triple-quark structure ${\cal N}_{uud}^{\tR\tR,\mu\nu}$, such as $(\overline{\ell_{\tR x}^\C}\gamma_\mu\ell_{\tL y})(\overline{\ell_{\tR x}}\gamma_\nu{\cal N}_{uud}^{\tR\tR,\mu\nu})$, vanish due to the identity $\gamma_\nu{\cal N}_{yzw}^{\tR\tR,\mu\nu}\equiv0$ \cite{Liao:2025vlj}.
 The remaining operators listed in the tables can be constructed in a similar manner.

 Now, we make a few comments on our results.
 First of all, it should be noted that the operators in $\pmb{10}_\tL \otimes \pmb{1}_\tR$ and $\pmb{1}_\tL \otimes \pmb{10}_\tR$ irreps cannot contribute to the purely triple-lepton modes due to a mismatch of flavor symmetry \cite{Liao:2025vlj}.
 We include them solely to ensure the completeness of the operator basis corresponding to the relevant field configurations.
 Secondly, unlike the results in \cite{Li:2020tsi}, our operator basis has a lepton-quark factorized form with well-defined chiral irrep properties, which facilitates chiral matching.
 As will be seen in the next section, these operators can be straightforwardly transformed into four-fermion interactions involving three leptons and a nucleon, enabling easy computation of decay rates.
 Thirdly, given any other dim-9 operators, they can be converted into our standard basis by employing various nonstandard Fierz identities shown in \cite{Liao:2016hru,Liao:2019gex,Liao:2020jmn}.
 In \cref{sec:UVmodel}, we will provide several examples to demonstrate how quark-lepton mixed operators can be transformed into our above basis operators.
-Lastly, for a pair of processes related by $\nu\leftrightarrow\bar\nu$, i.e., the two processes highlighted by the same symbol in \cref{tab:triple_lepton_modes}, their operator bases are chosen to be related to each other by $\tL\leftrightarrow\tR$ and $\nu_\tL\leftrightarrow\nu_\tL^\C$.
+Fourthly, for a pair of processes related by $\nu\leftrightarrow\bar\nu$, i.e., the two processes highlighted by the same symbol in \cref{tab:triple_lepton_modes}, their operator bases are chosen to be related to each other by $\tL\leftrightarrow\tR$ and $\nu_\tL\leftrightarrow\nu_\tL^\C$.
+Lastly, although operators involving the $\tau$ lepton do not contribute to nucleon triple-lepton decay processes due to kinematic constraints, they can still be constrained through BNV $\tau$ decays or through four- and higher-body nucleon decays mediated by a $\tau$ lepton~\cite{Heeck:2024jei}.
+We leave these possibilities for future work.